15 Best ABM Software Platforms of 2026

 Orchestration and Workflow Automation

-A good ABM platform doesn't just provide data, it helps you act on it.
+A good ABM platform doesn't just provide data; it helps you act on it.
 The ability to automate and orchestrate campaigns across channels is crucial for scaling your efforts without adding headcount.
 When evaluating orchestration capabilities, look for how the platform handles complex trigger logic: can it fire different plays based on account scoring thresholds, engagement history, and CRM stage simultaneously?
+Does it support website personalization for target accounts as a native channel?

 • Campaign builder with an intuitive interface for multi-step, multi-channel campaigns